 NOTE: If you are not using any resource package, the default templates are located in Sitefinity CMS assemblies, so you can override them in the root of the project, or create new ones.
 Thus, widget templates are not coupled to any resource package.

-For more information about frontend frameworks, see Feather: Resource packages overview.
+For more information about frontend frameworks, see Overview: Resource packages.

 You manage widget templates on Widget templates page.
 To open the page, in the main menu, click Design » Widget Templates.